fasttrees/fasttrees/docs/examples.md

 from fasttrees import FastFrugalTreeClassifier
 ```

-Now let’s get some data to fit our classifier to.
-Fast-and-Frugal Trees tend to do well on real-world data prone to (human) error, as they disregard information that doesn’t seem very predictive of the outcome.
-A typical use case is in an operational setting where humans quickly have to take decisions.
-You could then fit a fast-and-frugal tree to the data in advance, and use the simple resulting tree to quickly make decisions.

 Let’s load the data as CSV to a Pandas dataframe, using the `ucimlrepo` package.

 ```python